sgk94/ezbudget/README.md

 ### Background
 EZBUDGET, a budgeting app for users that want to be more financially responsible.
 It's mobile-friendly and shows you the budget you set to the current amount of money you have left based on your transactions.

+It also requires the user to sign up to protect your sensitive information.

 ---

 ## 2. **Technologies Used**

 ### Languages

-- React, Node, Express, Mongoose, MongoDB, Heroku, HTML 5, CSS3, Javascript, Materialize
+- React, Node, Express, Mongoose, MongoDB, Heroku, HTML 5, CSS3, Javascript, Materialize, JWT(Auth)

 ### IDE